brettski/brettski/stacks.md

 - ISO 9001
 - Kofax
 - Procomm Plus scripting 😛
+- Airtable

 ## Things I've worked with as a Maintenance Programmer

 Marty coined this phrase for me years ago, and it stuck.
 It made a lot of sense for the type of work I've done in my life.
-In most of these products, I haven't really written applications from scratch, but fixed bugs, added functionality, etc.
+In most of these products, I haven't really written applications from scratch, but I fixed bugs, added functionality, refactored, etc.
 It may sound strange, but I really enjoy this type of work.
 It's interesting to see all the different ways developers have created applications.

 - ASP Classic
 - VB
 - C#
+- SQL
+- WinForms, ASP.NET*
 - A 4GL, Btrieve-based application I don't remember the actual name of
 - Cold Fusion
-- WinForms, ASP.NET*
+- PostgreSQL
 - Ubuntu
+- Groovy
-- PostgreSQL
+- React

 ## Things I've hacked on the side in the past